Just One of the Boyz 4 Now for Now

 "Just One of the Boyz 4 Now for Now" is the premiere episode of the ninth season of the American animated comedy series Bob's Burgers and the 150th episode overall.
 It first aired on the Fox network in the United States on September 30, 2018.
-It was written by sister-duo Lizzie and Wendy Molyneux and directed by Ian Hamilton.
+It was written by Lizzie and Wendy Molyneux and directed by Ian Hamilton.

 Plot

 A news report on the band "Boyz 4 Now" shows that they are having auditions for a fourth member after a new album sells poorly.
 While Tina Belcher is taking napkins out of the car, she bumps into Damon, a boy going to the tryouts, and says it is love at first sight.
 She decides to dress as a boy to meet him again at the tryouts since girls are not allowed to go to them.
 She struggles to keep focus due to other boys at the tryouts, so she hides in the bathroom, but starts fantasizing about Chad who is also hiding in the bathroom.

 She makes up reasons to cut people in line, fantasizes about a boy who will not let her cut him, and runs past several people in line when people are distracted when another girl is caught.
 When she makes it to Damon, she starts fantasizing about his friend, then realizes that she does not love Damon because of all the boys she fantasized about.
 She is caught by security, and when watching the band reveal the new member after her family comes to pick her up, it is revealed that the "new" member is Boo Boo after his attempt of being a solo singer failed.

 Teddy comes into the restaurant with a baby rat, asking them to watch it for a couple of hours.
 While watching over the rat, Hugo comes into the restaurant to buy water and hears the rat squeal.
 After a brief investigation and Bob hiding the rat in his underwear, they get Hugo to leave.